-- 1 Click [Assembly] in the Takeoff group of the Home tab to open the Assembly Takeoff window. - 2 (Optional) To view the default location and WBS settings in the Item Takeoff Settings window, select the Item Takeoff Settings check box in the Show/Hide group of the View tab.
-(In classic view, select View menu > Default Location/WBS.)
+- 1. Open the Assembly Takeoff window: - On the ribbon, from the Takeoff group, on the Takeoff tab, click Assembly Takeoff. - In classic view, click Takeoff > Assembly Takeoff, or click s on the toolbar. - 2.
+(Optional) To view the default location, alternate, and WBS code values in the Item Takeoff Settings window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Default Values. - In classic view, click View menu > Item Takeoff Settings.

 The Item Takeoff Settings window appears at the bottom of the screen.
-Use this window to set a location and work breakdown structure (WBS) for your takeoff items.
+Use this window to set a location, alternate, and work breakdown structure (WBS) values for your takeoff items.

-3 Select an assembly and take it off.
+3. Select an assembly, and then take it off.